Gurobi/gurobi-optimods/docs/source/mods/min-cost-flow.rst

             >>> sol
             {(0, 1): 1.0, (0, 2): 1.0, (1, 3): 1.0, (2, 4): 2.0, (4, 5): 2.0}

-        The ``min_cost_flow_networkx`` function returns the cost of the solution as well as a dictionary with the non-zero flow per edge.
+        The ``min_cost_flow_networkx`` function returns the cost of the solution as well as a dictionary indexed by edge with the non-zero flow.

     .. tab-item:: scipy.sparse
         :sync: sp